 The Town of Greeneville announces that Police veteran Tim Ward has been named Chief of the Greeneville Police Department (GPD).

-Ward will succeed Chief Terry Cannon who has announced his retirement, effective June 29.
+Ward succeeds Chief Terry Cannon who retired June 29.

 Ward has served GPD for 27 years, most recently as Administrative Captain for the past two years.
 He began his service as a Patrol Officer in 1990 and has been promoted through the ranks, working as a Narcotics Agent, Commander of the Special Response Team (SRT) and Special Weapons and Tactics (SWAT) team, Detective Lieutenant, and Patrol Captain.